bigeasy/stencil/diary.markdown

 recursive &mdash; think recurring which has the same latin root; recurrere.
 We call these templates recursive template.

-You create a recusive block by defining a block with the `each/with` directive, giving it an `id` attribute.
+You create a recursive block by defining a block with the `each/with` directive, giving it an `id` attribute.
 Within the block, when you want to invoke the block again you use a `recurse` directive.
 The `recurse` directive has a `call`...